Pipeline Editor

 To add a new transform, hover over a table node and click the '+' button to open the pre-populated Create new transform modal.

 Pre-populated Create new transform modal is displayed.
-Edit as preferred and click the Create button.
+Edit as preferred and select either SQL Generator or SQL Editor and follow through to create new transform.
 A new transform is created and the table node is displayed in the relevant pipeline branch.

 Working with Transforms